Quiz Bowl Lexicon

 mNAQT: abbr.
 Modified NAQT format.
 Usually denotes an invitational that uses questions bought from NAQT without being an official NAQT tournament.
 Such a tournament is often untimed.
 See modified and NAQT.

 Modified: adj.
 A tournament format that follows most, but not all, rules of that format.
-Modified NAQT tournaments are often untimed, as opposed to official NAQT tournaments, which are timed.
-Modified ACF tournaments are tournaments that use questions written in the style of official ACF tournaments but are not affiliated with ACF.
-This term does not indicate any particular level of difficulty.
+Modified NAQT tournaments use NAQT questions and are often untimed, as opposed to official NAQT tournaments, which are timed.
+Otherwise, modified NAQT tournaments adhere to the NAQT rules.
+Modified ACF tournaments are tournaments that use questions written in the style of official ACF tournaments and use the ACF rules but are not affiliated with ACF.
+Modified ACF tournaments may have slightly different distributions from the official ACF distribution.
+This term does not indicate any particular level of difficulty because it encompasses many tournaments with varying degrees of difficulty.

 Moderator: n.
 The person who reads the questions in a round.
 The moderator usually also serves as judge, timer, and scorekeeper because few tournaments have enough staff members to fill all these positions.

 NAQT: acronym for National Academic Quiz Tournaments.
-This company runs a program on the college circuit by hosting two tournaments each year: the Sectional Championship Tournament and the Intercollegiate Championship Tournament.
-They also franchise high school tournaments (such as those run by the Oklahoma Quiz Bowl Alliance) through its Invitational Series.
-They are responsible for several innovations, such as the power tossup and a national tournament for newer players thanks to its Division II.
-Its format features timed matches with nine-minute halves.
+This company, established in 1996, runs a program on the college circuit by hosting two tournaments each year: the Sectional Championship Tournament and the Intercollegiate Championship Tournament.
+It also franchises high school tournaments (such as those run by the Oklahoma Quiz Bowl Alliance) through its Invitational Series and middle school tournaments with the Middle School Series.
+It is responsible for several innovations, such as the power tossup and a national tournament for new players through its Division II.
+Its format features timed matches with ten-minute halves.
 Questions are longer than in CBI but shorter than in ACF.
-They are moderately accessible and contain moderate amounts of pop culture and current events.
-The selection process for their national tournament is the most secretive of the four formats and has understandably caused a fair amount of controversy.
-Beginning in 2006, the quiz bowl circuit discourages the use of NAQT Invitational Series questions at collegiate tournaments in favor of modified ACF questions.
+Question sets in NAQT are moderately accessible and contain moderate amounts of pop culture and current events.
+The selection process for its national tournament used to be the most secretive of the four formats and understandably caused a fair amount of controversy.
+(See S-Value.)
+As of 2006, the quiz bowl circuit discourages the use of NAQT Invitational Series questions at collegiate tournaments in favor of modified ACF questions.
 NAQT itself also recognizes that Invitational Series questions are suited primarily for Junior Bird, Division II, or CUT-style tournaments.
+Beginning in 2010, NAQT replaced the S-Value with the D-Value and made the selection process for its national tournaments public.

 Neg: 1. n.
 A five-point deduction for an incorrect response given by a player who has interrupted the question.
 2. v. tr.
 To earn a neg.